What is SOLEA Sleep?

 - Oral appliance therapy is an appropriate treatment for mild and moderate sleep apnea, and for severe sleep apnea when a CPAP is not tolerated by the patient.

 - When oral appliance therapy is prescribed by a physician through written or electronic order for an adult patient with obstructive sleep apnea, a dentist should evaluate the patient for the appropriateness of fabricating a suitable oral appliance.
-If deemed appropriate, a dentist should fabricate an oral appliance.
+If deemed appropriate, a Dentist San Jose should fabricate an oral appliance.

 - Dentists should obtain appropriate patient consent for treatment that reviews the proposed treatment plan, all available options, and any potential side effects of using OAT and expected appliance longevity.